-Between working from home, virtual schooling, worries about COVID-19, and a stressful election season, you may feel like your mind is running a million miles a minute.
+Between working from home, virtual schooling, and worries about COVID-19, you may feel like your mind is running a million miles a minute.
 Maybe you’ve walked into a room and forgotten why, caught yourself misplacing your keys, or struggled to concentrate on a simple work email.

 If you’ve had difficulty focusing recently, you’re not alone.
 With the world in a constant state of flux and new health recommendations released almost every other day, it’s normal to feel overstimulated and a bit distracted.
 But at what point should you be concerned about your level of inattention?

 After several months of working from home and adapting to new normals, many people are wondering if their restlessness may be the result of Attention Deficit Hyperactivity Disorder (ADHD).
 Though people often make offhand remarks about being “ADD” when referring to their ability to focus, ADHD encompasses more than just trouble concentrating.
 Here’s what you should know if you’re concerned about ADHD:

 What is ADHD and how do I know if I have it?

 ADHD is defined as a pattern of inattention, hyperactivity, or impulsivity that impacts social, academic and work performance.
 It is usually diagnosed during childhood and lasts into adulthood, though some people are not diagnosed until adulthood.
 It is rare for people diagnosed as adults to not have some indication of ADHD in childhood, such as having trouble sitting still or daydreaming a lot in class.

 Though symptoms can vary person to person and over time, adults with ADHD may frequently experience the following:

 - Failure to pay close attention to details and making careless mistakes

 - Avoidance or reluctance to participate in tasks that require sustained mental efforts